wbsouza/odoo-data-migration/docs/03_odoo11_to_odoo17_changes.md

 This model **does not exist** in Odoo 17.
 Attribute pricing is now handled differently:
 - Odoo 17 uses `product.template.attribute.value` with `price_extra` field
 - Migration must transform price data to the new structure

+Project note:

+- This project keeps the existing plus-price addon behavior; field mapping for plus pricing must match the target deployment.

 ## Account/Invoice Models